MariamKhoKh/Chatbot/README.md

-# Basic Chatbot for Jokes, Fun Facts, and Motivation
+# Hotel Assistant Chatbot Web Application with Rasa and Flask

-**Project Name**: Fun Bot

-**Description**: This is a simple chatbot built using Rasa library.
-The bot provides users with jokes, fun facts, and motivational phrases through a user-friendly web interface.
+**Description**:
+This repository contains a web-based chatbot application that serves as a **Hotel Assistant**.
+The chatbot uses **Flask** for the web interface and **Rasa** for natural language processing (NLP) and conversation management.
+The bot can interact with users, handling multiple responses to a single input in a conversational interface, providing hotel-related assistance.

 ## Features

-- Provides jokes, fun facts, and motivational phrases.
-- NLP capabilities powered by Rasa.
+- Hotel-related conversational assistant, providing booking information and answers to the FAQs
+- Persistent user login and message history with Flask and SQLAlchemy
+- Integration with Rasa to handle natural language responses
 - User registration system using SQLAlchemy (prevents duplicate registrations).
+- Sample pages: Home, About, Blog, Chat, Login, and Registration

 ## Usage: